j-hc/Reddit_ChatBot_Python/README.md

     requests
     pydantic

-skip_utf8_validation parameter of run_4ever slows things down when set to False.
-If you want to set it to False, it is recommended that you install with extra modules:

-    pip install Reddit-ChatBot-Python[extra]

 Usage
 -------

-The module is multi-threaded and event-driven.
-You handle what's gonna happen on these events by writing your function with the specific event's decorator.
+The module is multithreaded and event-driven.
+You handle what will happen on these events by writing your function with the corresponding event's decorator.

-First of all, for creating an instance of RedditAuthenticaton, there are two options
+For creating an instance of RedditAuthenticaton, there are two options

 Recommended way is to create a PasswordAuth:
 ```python